moov2/Orchard.ActiveDirectoryAuthorization/README.md

 # Active Directory Authorization for Orchard

 [Orchard](http://www.orchardproject.net/) is a community driven content management system that allows users to rapidly create websites for the .NET platform.
+This module overrides the default authentication & authorization by using the currently logged in active directory user instead of requiring a user to authenticate using credentials.

 ## Status

-Currently the module is under testing and a download will be provided soon.
-Feel free to download the source code and build the module yourself though if you want to use this module right now.
+Module has been released and is now [available from the Orchard Gallery](https://gallery.orchardproject.net/List/Modules/Orchard.Module.ActiveDirectoryAuthorization/1.0).

 ## Installation